0xNazgul/Damn-Vulnerable-DeFi-Walkthrough/README.md

 # Damn Vulnerable DeFi Walkthrough

-This is a walkthrough for the Damn Vulnerable Defi challenges.
+This is a walkthrough for the Damn Vulnerable Defi challenges (sorry to say these don't work [anymore](https://www.damnvulnerabledefi.xyz/v2-release.html)).

 ## How To Do The Challenges